-The Kentucky Soil Erosion and Water Quality Cost-Share Program has established a 75% cost-share rate limit based on actual expenses, not to exceed the estimated payment rate.
+The Kentucky Soil Erosion and Water Quality Cost_Share Program has established a 75% cost_share rate limit based on actual expenses, not to exceed the estimated payment rate.

-A cost-share limit of \$20,000 per applicant or operation is approved for any single or combination of practice components needed to solve the soil and water resource concerns associated with an animal feeding operation.
-Multiple cost-share applications, by the same applicant or on the same land, is not permitted.
+A cost_share limit of \$20,000 per applicant or operation is approved for any single [practice]or combination of practice components[practices that are] needed to solve the soil and water[resolve the] resource concerns associated with an[the] animal feeding operation.
+Multiple cost_share applications, by the same applicant or on the same land, is not permitted[-for this practice].

-Eligible Cost-Share Practices
+Eligible Cost-Share Practices[:]

-The eligible practices listed in Table 1 should be requested to address existing or potential soil erosion and/or water quality issues associated with animal feeding operations, animal waste storage, or waste application, and meets the BMP eligibility criteria.
-Other resource concerns associated with pastureland, cropland, and forestland should be requested under a different section of this handbook.
-All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as identified in this handbook.
+The eligible practices listed in Table 1[below] should be requested to address existing or potential soil erosion and/or water quality issues[natural resource concerns] associated with animal feeding operations, animal waste storage, or waste application, and meets the BMP eligibility criteria[for this practice].
+Other resource concerns associated with [the-]pastureland, cropland, and forestland should be requested under a different section of this[the cost share program] handbook.
+All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as identified in this handbook[manual].

-All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 1 can be found at efotg.sc.egov.usda.gov.
-After selecting "Kentucky" from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice & Support Documents.
+All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 1[the chart below] can be found at[:] efotg.sc.egov.usda.gov.
+After selecting "Kentucky"[the correct state] from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice & Support Documents[IV of the dropdown menu and in the Conservation Practices category].

-Referenced University of Kentucky Extension Publications can be found at dept.ca.uky.edu/agc/pub prefix.asp.
-In the drop-down box, select the alphanumerical prefix for the referenced practice.
+Referenced University of Kentucky Extension Publications can be found at[:] dept.ca.uky.edu/agc/pub prefix.asp.
+In the drop-down box, select the alpha[-]numerical prefix for the referenced practice[-and a list containing that practice should appear].